Grenadine Syrup

 A glass bottle filled with red liquid, accompanied by pomegranate seeds and a brass container.

-Those bright lime green sour mixes, those vivid blue liqueurs, hot pink juices… They are something I enjoyed in a past life, but most of the time I’ll pass.
+Those bright lime green sour mixes, those vivid blue liqueurs, hot pink juices all made with dyes… They are something I enjoyed in a past life, but most of the time I’ll pass.
 The bright-red grenadine syrup falls into that category too.

 More syrup recipes: Fig Simple Syrup • Elderflower SyrupCranberry SyrupOld-Fashioned Syrup